camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

     name: "Manual Installation"
     identifier: "installation-guide-full-jboss-install-vanilla"
     parent: "installation-guide-full-jboss"
-    pre: "Install and configure the Full Distribution on a vanilla Wildfly Application Server."
+    pre: "Install and configure the Full Distribution on a vanilla WildFly Application Server."

 ---

-This document describes the installation of Camunda Platform and its components on a vanilla [Wildfly Application Server](http://www.wildfly.org) or JBoss EAP 7.
+This document describes the installation of Camunda Platform and its components on a vanilla [WildFly Application Server](http://www.wildfly.org) or JBoss EAP 7.

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:

-* `$WILDFLY_HOME` points to the JBoss EAP/Wildfly application server main directory.
+* `$WILDFLY_HOME` points to the JBoss EAP/WildFly application server main directory.
-* `$WILDFLY_VERSION` denotes the version of Wildfly application server.
+* `$WILDFLY_VERSION` denotes the version of WildFly application server.
-* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Camunda Platform distribution for Wildfly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
+* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Camunda Platform distribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
 * `$PLATFORM_VERSION` denotes the version of the Camunda Platform you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

 ## Setup

-* For Wildfly 27  and above, please download the [Camunda WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).
+* For WildFly 27 and above, download the [Camunda WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).
-* For Wildfly ≤26 / JBoss EAP 7, please download the [`camunda-wildfly26-modules`](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).
+* For WildFly ≤26 / JBoss EAP 7, download the [`camunda-wildfly26-modules`](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).

 ### Copy Modules

-Copy the modules from the `modules/` folder of the Camunda distribution, or extract the `camunda-wildfly-modules` archive, to the `$WILDFLY_HOME/modules/` of your Wildfly application server.
+Copy the modules from the `modules/` folder of the Camunda distribution, or extract the `camunda-wildfly-modules` archive, to the `$WILDFLY_HOME/modules/` of your WildFly application server.

 {{< note title="Replace H2 Database" >}}
 The WildFly distribution ships a different version of the H2 database than the one that is shipped with Wildfly itself.